GandhiCloudLab/mcm-monitoring-usecase-notification/readme.md

-# MCM Monitoring usecase - Notification alerts are not sent
+# MCM Monitoring usecase - Notification messages are not received

 This document explains about how  SRE  is going to analyze, and resolve an Incident, using MCM monitoring.